CEGRcode/2024_Li_GRN_inference/IAGREE/README.md

 ```

 ## Outputs
 The inferred gene regulatory network (GRN) is written to the `./result` directory.
 The final GRN structure is saved as `GRN_filtered_Sc_GRN_final_2.json`, and the corresponding model parameters are provided in `GRN_filtered_full_Sc_GRN_final.txt`.
-Intermediate and final GRN instances are serialized and stored as pickle files, while all searched or simulated GRN configurations during inference are cached in the `sys_cache` directory.
+Intermediate and final GRN instances are serialized and stored as pickle files, while all searched or simulated GRN configurations during inference are cached in the `sys_cache_*` files.

 ## Table of Contents